mostafijurbabu/B12A06-Green-Earth-repository/README.md

     c.filter() = Filter elements based on a condition.A new array containing only the elements that satisfy the condition.When you want to remove unwanted elements and keep only the ones you need.

-3. Arrow functions were introduced in ES6 (ECMAScript 2015) as a more concise way to write functions in JavaScript.
+3.Arrow functions were introduced in ES6 (ECMAScript 2015) as a more concise way to write functions in JavaScript.
 They have a few key differences from traditional functions, both in syntax and behavior.

 example: const add = (a, b) => {
 return a + b;
 }
 or const add = (a, b) => a + b;

 Arrow Functions is shorter function syntax,preserve(this),callback functions (like map, filter, forEach).Arrow functions do not have their own arguments object.
 You can use rest parameters.

 4. Destructuring assignment in ES6 (ECMAScript 2015) is a way to unpack values from arrays or properties from objects into distinct variables in a concise and readable manner.Destructuring makes code shorter, cleaner, and avoids repetitive access to array indices or object properties.